 Maternal Hepatitis B Infection Burden, Comorbidity and Pregnancy Outcome in a Low-Income Population on the Myanmar-Thailand Border: A Retrospective Cohort Study

-Bierhoff M., Angkurawaranon C., Myat Min A., Gilder ME., Win Tun N., Keereevijitt A., Kyi Win A., Win E., Carrara VI., Brummaier T., Chu CS., Thielemans L., Sriprawat K., Hanboonkunupakarn B., Rijken M., Nosten F., van Vugt M., McGready R.
+Bierhoff M., Angkurawaranon C., Myat Min A., Gilder ME., Win Tun N., Keereevijitt A., Kyi Win A., Win E., Carrara VI., Brummaier T., Chu CS., Thielemans L., Sriprawat K., Hanboonkunupakarn B., Rijken M., Nosten F., Vugt MV., McGready R.